saitarak/Semantic-NLP-Filtering-for-Deep-Learning-Papers-in-Virology-Epidemiology/README.md

 ## Data Processing Pipeline
 The pipeline involves the following main stages:

+### Data Preprocessing
-Data Preprocessing: Text is cleaned by converting to lowercase, removing numbers, punctuation, non-word characters, and stop words.
+Text is cleaned by converting to lowercase, removing numbers, punctuation, non-word characters, and stop words.
 This step reduces noise in the text and improves embedding accuracy.

-Filtering: Only papers that meet specific criteria are retained for analysis.
-This step involves computing semantic similarity between the abstract and predefined deep learning approaches in virology and epidemiology keywords.

-Classification: Each relevant paper is classified based on the topic it covers, such as "computer vision" or "text mining" or "both" or "other."

-Method Extraction: Extract the method each relevant paper is using.

-Filtering Approach
+### Filtering Approach
-For filtering, we use transformer-based embeddings to compute semantic similarity between the abstracts and a mean of predefined keywords related to deep learning and virology.
+For filtering, we use transformer-based embeddings to compute semantic similarity between the abstracts and a mean of predefined keywords related to deep learning approaches in virology.

-Embeddings Generation: We use Bio_ClinicalBERT to generate embeddings for both the paper abstracts and the keyword list.
+Embeddings Generation: We use Bio_ClinicalBERT to generate embeddings for both the paper abstracts and the keyword list and compared using semantic similarity search.
-Similarity Check: The similarity between each abstract’s embedding and the mean of keyword embeddings is computed using cosine similarity.
-Thresholding: Only papers with a similarity score above a set threshold (0.5 in this case) are considered relevant.
+Thresholding: Only papers with a similarity score above a set threshold are considered relevant.
 This semantic filtering approach captures more context than traditional keyword-based filtering by using contextual embeddings.
 Why This Approach is More Effective than Keyword-Based Filtering Unlike simple keyword-based filtering, which can miss relevant papers if specific terms aren’t present, this semantic similarity approach: